givdieri/sh_matching_pub_tweak/README.md

 **!!
-This fork is a personal development for trying out some semi-streamlined metabarcoding workflow !!
+This fork is in development for metabarcoding  !!
 Please use and [cite the main branch of SH-matching](https://github.com/TU-NHM/sh_matching_pub) if you intend to use this tool!!.**

 Adjustments include:
 -using all available threads.
 -usearch11 64 bit version (for large clusters).
 -replaced some csv dictionaries as they run into field limits.
 -added script for re-running unmatched seqs togheter (detect larger 'new_SH' across input files).
--increased echo statements.
+-increased verbosity through echo statements.
--script to run a fasta file with automatic splitting, possibility to run split files in parallel on multiple nodes
+-script for metabarcoding to run a fasta file with automatic splitting, possibility to run split files in parallel on multiple compute nodes.

 # SH MATCHING analysis tool